ingram1107/zettel-notes/lit/@Meyer2005.md

   do not want
 - [x] Item 5: Know what functions C++ silently writes and calls

-# Postpone variable definitions as long as possible
+# Item 26: Postpone variable definitions as long as possible

 Avoid unused variables and be especially cautious in the case of #exception.
 A better practice, argued by Meyer, is to postpone the variable until it is